deckhouse/deckhouse/modules/150-user-authn/docs/FAQ.md

 2. Kubeconfig generator stores id token and refresh token to the kubeconfig file.

 3. After receiving request with an id token, kube-apiserver goes to validate, that the token is signed by the provider configured on the first step by getting keys from the JWKS endpoint.
 As the next step, it compares `iss` and `aud` claims values of the token with the values from configuration.

+## How secure is Dex from brute-forcing my credentials?

+Only 20 authentication requests are allowed for a single user.
+If the limit exceeds, another login attempt will be allowed each six seconds.